braintree/braintree_ios/DEVELOPMENT.md

 ## Releasing

-A release process is triggered via the `Release` workflow in the repo's `Actions` tab.
+A release is triggered via the `Release` workflow in the repo's `Actions` tab.

 ### v4